 You are a lonely grandchild to a man who owned a farm in a town called Stardew Valley.
 He died and left you everything he owned.
 You decide to leave your dull and boring life in the city and take on the challenge of farming like your grandfather.
 His land and all possessions are left to you.
 When you arrive, you are shocked by the state of the farm and wonder what in God’s name you got yourself into.
 From there, if you aren’t hooked on the Dew, then you might never be.

 ‘Stardew Valley’ has been released graciously across all platforms.
 I’m talking PS4, Xbox, Nintendo Switch, PC, etc. Eric Barone really showed his love for the gaming community and they made it compatible with many gaming platform types.
 There is so much to talk about this game, I don’t know where to begin or end.

 When you start the game you make your avatar and choose what farm setting you wish to live in.
 I chose the Forest Setting because there were so many to choose and I wasn’t sure which one to pick.
 As a new player, it seemed like the best option.
 Each farm setting has its own challenges and types of resources readily available to you.
 If I chose again, I would go with a different farm because space was very limited and I felt I couldn’t place everything I needed efficiently.
 I also didn’t have enough wood on my plot of land so I started needing to buy it regularly.
 Wood is essential in this game!

 My best friends and I play this game a shit ton.
 Of course, I have the PS4 version and they have the Switch.
 So they get to have fun playing co-op and I get to sit here playing it all on my lonesome.
-Yeah for crippling economical social values to where I can’t buy a Switch because no money!
+Yay for crippling economical social values to where I can’t buy a Switch because of no money!
 Oh well!